BA (Hons)

 Natasha Moody

-The staff in the Anthropology department were very friendly and helpful and they all created their modules around the students, adjusting to our preferences and capacities.
+The staff in the anthropology department were very friendly and helpful, and they created their modules around the students.

 Entry requirements